metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 Optional:

-- `rolling_update` (Attributes) RollingUpdate is used to communicate parameters when Type is RollingUpdateStatefulSetStrategyType. (see [below for nested schema](#nestedatt--spec--update_strategy--rolling_update))
+- `rolling_update` (Attributes) RollingUpdate defines parameters for the RollingUpdate type. (see [below for nested schema](#nestedatt--spec--update_strategy--rolling_update))
-- `type` (String) Type indicates the type of the StatefulSetUpdateStrategy.Default is RollingUpdate.
+- `type` (String) Type defines the type of updates.
+One of 'ReplicasFirstPrimaryLast', 'RollingUpdate' or 'OnDelete'.
+If not defined, it defaults to 'ReplicasFirstPrimaryLast'.

 <a id="nestedatt--spec--update_strategy--rolling_update"></a>
 ### Nested Schema for `spec.update_strategy.rolling_update`